Nursing Home Neglect: A Critical Issue

 Legal Help for Nursing Home Abuse Victims

-Like many families, you rely on the staff at nursing homes to give your loved one the proper care.
-When these facilities fail to provide your loved one with the care and services necessary, you need to protect your loved one from that abusive and neglectful environment.
+Many families rely on nursing home staff to provide proper care for their loved ones.
+When these facilities fail to deliver necessary care and services, it’s crucial to protect your loved one from such an abusive and neglectful environment.

-While proving abuse and neglect can be challenging, the nursing home abuse lawyers at Nash & Franciskato will use its extensive network to investigate all aspects of abuse in the facility your loved one resides in, including staff training, staffing levels, and background checks for potential criminal records.
+Proving abuse and neglect can be challenging, but the nursing home abuse lawyers at Nash & Franciskato will investigate all aspects of abuse in the facility where your loved one resides, including staff training, staffing levels, and background checks.

 In the Kansas City area, the attorneys at Nash & Franciskato are experienced in recovering financial compensation for medical expenses, pain and suffering, and emotional trauma for your loved one.